-Mississippi uninsured health care programs.
+Mississippi uninsured health care programs and free health insurance.

 Mississippi Drug Assistance Program for AIDs patients, or ADAP, is available for uninsured individuals who are diagnosed with HIV/AIDS.
 This is offered nationwide and it is for those individuals that do not have private insurance or are not covered by government programs, such as Medicaid.
 Dial 800-826-2961.